Home Blog Saddle passes and Friesian horses

 Author: Sybren Minkema – Friesian Horse Specialist

 The breeding of Friesian horses has gained momentum in recent years.
-From a workhorse on the farm in the 60s, to an indispensable sport horse today!
-The Friesian Horse is doing particularly well in recreation and basic sport.
+From a farm workhorse in the 60s to an indispensable sport horse today.
+The Friesian horse performs particularly well in recreational riding and grassroots equestrian sports.
+More and more riders are discovering the qualities of this breed, both in dressage and recreational riding.

 Would you like to know more about our saddles or schedule a service appointment?